TalvinJoshuaJacobs/CalendarProgram/Documentation.md

 ### V. Research

 The only research conducted was for finding out how to efficiently seek any line in a text file.
 This was done by using the `linecache` module built into Python.
-This allows one to get any line from a Python source file, while attempting to optimize internally, using a cache, the common case where many lines are read from a single file.

 This module was discovered in the official Python documentation found online: https://docs.python.org/3.7/library/linecache.html

 ### VI.
 Project Management